apache/activemq-artemis/docs/user-manual/en/address-model.md

 but you want to disable message routing to it for the time being.

-Or you need to stop message flow to the queue to allow investigation keeping the consumer bound, but dont wish to have further messages routed to the queue to avoid message build up.
+Or you need to stop message flow to the queue to allow investigation keeping the consumer bound, but don't wish to have further messages routed to the queue to avoid message build up.

 When **enabled** is set to **true**  the queue will have messages routed to it. (default)